 In 12 years as the men’s head coach, Konikov has led the Hornets to a 169-141 overall record, an 88-18 mark in the Big Sky Conference, six NCAA Tournament appearances (2007, 2009-13), six conference tournament crowns (2007, 2009-13) and six Big Sky regular season championships (2007-11, 2013).

-One of his more impressive stretches as a head coach came over the last six seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 45-13 league mark despite many young faces on the roster and a rash of injuries.
+One of his more impressive stretches as a head coach came over the last seven seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 53-16 league mark despite many young faces on the roster and a rash of injuries.
 In fact, in 2013, with a roster that consisted of just one senior, Konikov used a singles lineup that included five underclassmen in every match.
 Despite the heavy mix of freshmen and sophomores in the lineup, the team still found a way to go 17-13 overall, 9-1 in the Big Sky, and win both the league’s regular season and tournament championships, not to mention another NCAA Tournament appearance.
-Five of his players received some form of all-conference recognition, including sophomore Marek Marksoo who was named the league MVP.

 In 2012, Konikov used four freshmen in the singles lineup every match, and the team won eight of its last 11 matches, posted a 7-1 league mark, won the Big Sky Tournament crown and qualified for the NCAA Tournament.
 In 2011, the roster featured eight newcomers and Sacramento State finished a perfect 8-0 in conference.
 The team had won 24 straight conference matches (dating back to 2010) before falling at Montana, 4-3, early in the season.
 Still, the Hornets won the 2010 Big Sky regular season and tournament titles, and advanced to the NCAA Tournament.